remyd1/process-alert/README.md

 Enter configuration option for your Matrix room, server URL; you also need a token to post messages.

+See [here](https://webapps.stackexchange.com/a/138497) on how to retrieve your user token.

 Then, to get alerted with Matrix (need `matrix_` values in the configuration file `config/process-alert.conf`):

 ```bash